 Intelligent lighting controls matched to low energy lighting significantly reduces the energy consumption, further reducing CO2 emissions.

-Skainos invite you to visit the centre to experience the range of features which make Skainos Square a superior a conference centre in Belfast.
-The accomodation has been equipped with premium quality, modern technology to suit all requirements.
+Skainos invite you to visit the centre to experience the range of features which make Skainos a superior a conference centre in Belfast.
+Our meeting rooms have been equipped with premium quality, modern technology to suit all requirements.
 WiFi is available throughout the building.

 Skainos has a flexible pricing structure with extra discount for Voluntary and Community organisations.